SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Soulraker Handmaiden.md

           The Find a Cure downtime project in Draw Steel: Heroes can be used to find a cure that removes a handmaiden from a host.
 The cure kills the handmaiden when consumed.
-  - name: Lethe
+  - type: feature
-    effects:
-      - effect: While the handmaiden is winded, they gain an edge on strikes, and any strike made against them gains an edge.
-abilities:
+    feature_type: ability
-  - name: Emergent Horrors
+    name: Emergent Horrors
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 2
     target: One creature or object
     effects:
       - roll: Power Roll + 4
-        t1: 8 corruption damage
+        tier1: 8 corruption damage
-        t2: 11 corruption damage
+        tier2: 11 corruption damage
-        t3: 13 corruption damage; M < 4 frightened (save ends)
+        tier3: 13 corruption damage; M < 4 frightened (save ends)
+      - name: Effect
-      - effect: If the handmaiden was totally within their host's body at the start of this turn, the ability deals an extra 8 damage.
+        effect: If the handmaiden was totally within their host's body at the start of this turn, the ability deals an extra 8 damage.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Lethe
+    icon: ⭐️
+    effects:
+      - effect: While the handmaiden is winded, they gain an edge on strikes, and any strike made against them gains an edge.
 ~~~